watem-sedem/watem-sedem/docs/curve-number.rst

                 0   & \text{else} & P \leq I_a
             \end{array}

-:math:`S`, finally, can be expressed in function of the curve number :math:`CN`, an empirical parameter ranging between 0 (everything infiltrates, e.g. a dry very porous soil) and 100 (nothing infiltrates, e.g. a parking lot):
+:math:`S`, finally, can be expressed in function of the dimensionless curve number :math:`CN`, an empirical parameter ranging between 0 (everything infiltrates, e.g. a dry very porous soil) and 100 (nothing infiltrates, e.g. a parking lot):

 .. math::
     S = \frac{25400}{CN}-254

-with:

-- :math:`CN`: curve number (:math:`-`)

 The :math:`CN` values can be extracted from tables (NRCS, 2010), based on soil type, land use, hydrologic condition, and initial moisture conditions.
 To conclude :math:`Q` can thus be expressed solely as a function of :math:`P`